textileio/js-examples/simple-auth/README.md

 Edit `.env`. add your own api key and secret from `hub keys ls`, using the Textile Hub CLI.
 You can also create new keys with `hub keys create`.
 Be sure to create secure keys for production apps.
+Leave `APP_IDENTITY` empty if you do not have a private key to use.
+The first time you run `index.js` a new identity will be created and stored there.

 ## App